Zidit/partyhat/README.md

 of 2.
 2 will give 8 and so on.
 Value of 7 will give full sector if 256, so led in same direction as vector will be full bright and brgihtness will fade to zero on other side.

+## Hat specific code
+Code for initializing and updating leds is specific to each hat and it must be writen to implementation.cpp.
+Or you can just rename reference code.